coffee-cup/uvic-csc460/website/src/project2/testing.md

 }
 ```

-We have shown our simpiler tests for brevity, but we encourage the reader to look at our [message](https://github.com/coffee-cup/uvic-csc460/blob/master/project2/libs/tests/cases/msg_trace_test.c) [tests](https://github.com/coffee-cup/uvic-csc460/blob/master/project2/libs/tests/cases/msg_test.c) in our test suite.
+We have shown our simpler tests for brevity, but we encourage the reader to look at our [message](https://github.com/coffee-cup/uvic-csc460/blob/master/project2/libs/tests/cases/msg_trace_test.c) [tests](https://github.com/coffee-cup/uvic-csc460/blob/master/project2/libs/tests/cases/msg_test.c) in our test suite.

 ## DEBUG Mode / LOG